zupit-it/pipeline-templates/README.md

 # Zupit Reusable Workflows
-This repository contains the reusable workflows to check, build, and deploy the web / mobile applications.
+This repository contains reusable workflows to check, build, and deploy our projects.

-Here we list the main workflows to use with the examples of how to use them.
-Since some workflows are grouped together (e.g. the common workflows as you will see), here we skip the details of the *step* workflows already grouped to focus only on the most important ones.
+Here we list only the workflows to be referenced externally with some examples of how to implement them.
+The reason why we skip some workflows is due to the fact that these are already included inside other workflows in order to reduce boilerplate when writing the final workflows.
 If you would like to get more details of these tasks, just look at this [doc](docs/GROUPED_STEP_WORKFLOWS.md).

 1. [Naming Convention](#naming-convention)
 2. [Reusable Workflows](#reusable-workflows)